Lawliet1701/mcp-sitecore-server/src/tools/powershell/readme.md

 - `security-protect-item-by-path`: Protect an item by path
 - `security-unprotect-item-by-id`: Unprotect an item by ID
 - `security-unprotect-item-by-path`: Unprotect an item by path

+## Indexing Tools

+### Simple Indexing Tools

+- `indexing-initialize-search-index`: Initialize one or more Sitecore search indexes
+- `indexing-get-search-index`: Get information about Sitecore search indexes
+- `indexing-find-item`: Find items using the Sitecore Content Search API

+### Composite Indexing Tools

+- `indexing-initialize-search-index-item-by-id`: Rebuild the index for a given tree with the specified root item by ID
+- `indexing-initialize-search-index-item-by-path`: Rebuild the index for a given tree with the specified root item by path
+- `indexing-remove-search-index-item-by-id`: Remove the item with the specified ID from the search index
+- `indexing-remove-search-index-item-by-path`: Remove the item with the specified path from the search index